tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 3. Type `GET / HTTP/1.1` and press return.

-4. Type `host: www.rit.edu`
+4. Type `host: www.rit.edu` and press return. (this is a *HTTP Request Header*)

-5. Hit return twice (the HTTP request protocol expects a blank line)
+5. Press return again.
+(In the HTTP request protocol, a blank line indicates that there are no more request headers)

 Now you should first get the *HTTP Status Code* and  *HTTP Response Headers* back from the web server.